declantyson/declantyson.co.uk/views/content/blogs-bond/goldeneye.md

 Tina Turner bashes out another Bond classic, up there with my favourites - it's not quite as much to my tastes as some of the other recent entries, but there's a catchiness about it that just keeps it in your head, and coming out of your mouth after drinking a little too much Vodka from Ouromov's hip flask (hey, when in Russia, do as the Soviets do!).

+---

 So that's the best film ever.
-Everything else in your life that follows will be a disappointment.
-Sorry about that.
+Everything else in your life that follows will be a disappointment, starting with [Tomorrow Never Dies](/blogalongabond/tomorrow-never-dies).